 ESA and Reaction Engines already tested this precooler in 2012.
 Now they are testing the engine core.
 The compressor stage and combustion chamber, i.e. the actual jet engine, are located here.
 If the tests are successful within the next 18 months, precoolers and rocket propulsion can be installed.
 Then a complete Sabre engine will be ready for further testing.

 Skylon space shuttle to fly with Sabre engine

 “One of the great advantages of the Sabre drive concept is that it is completely modular from both a design and operational point of view,” said Richard Varvill, Chief Technology Officer of Reaction Engines.
-“It is therefore possible to subject each of the engine’s key components to rigorous ground tests that fully mimic the engine’s operating conditions until flight at Mach 5 at 25 km altitude.
+“It is, therefore, possible to subject each of the engine’s key components to rigorous ground tests that fully mimic the engine’s operating conditions until flight at Mach 5 at 25 km altitude.

 But there is still a long way to go before an airworthy engine and the first flight of a Skylon space shuttle.
-Skylon will be an 84 metres long space shuttle that will either carry 30 passengers or up to 15 tons of payload into a low earth orbit.
+Skylon will be an 84 meters long space shuttle that will either carry 30 passengers or up to 15 tons of payload into a low earth orbit.
 In contrast to the US Space Shuttle, however, Skylon would take off and land like an airplane.

 Innovation Origins is an independent news platform that has an unconventional revenue model.
 We are sponsored by companies that support our mission: to spread the story of innovation.
 Read more.